Our Philanthropy - a core mission

 Philanthropy is core to the mission of all livery organisations and at WCI we are very proud of the incredible philanthropic support provided through our members' donations.

-For the Worshipful Company of Insurers philanthropy takes many forms – grants to charities, educational initiatives, volunteering, support to our highly valued service affiliations and of course assisting the Lord Mayor and the City in their charitable objectives.
+For the Worshipful Company of Insurers philanthropy takes many forms – grants to charities, educational initiatives, volunteering, support to our highly valued service affiliations and, of course, assisting the Mayoralty and the City in their charitable objectives.

-We are proud to work with a number of incredible charities with whom we are dedicated to building long-term relationships as our ‘Charity Partners’, but we are also committed to encouraging WCI members to get involved, either by volunteering their time or applying for matched funding for charitable activities they are personally involved with.
+We are proud to work with several incredible charities with whom we are dedicated to building long-term relationships as our ‘Charity Partners’, but we are also committed to encouraging WCI members to get involved, either by volunteering their time or applying for matched funding for charitable activities they are personally involved with.

 Charity objectives and structure